core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -11 to -12 ## {#sec-11-12}

 * Changed CBOR type of 'ending' and 'exp' to be integer or float.

+* Avoid limiting the informative response to this protocol.

 * Editorial improvements